Texas Genealogy & Local History Books & CDs

 German Seed in Texas Soil: Immigrant Farmers in Nineteenth-Century Texas icon

-Oma & Opa: German-Texan Pioneers icon
+Oma & Opa: German-Texan Pioneers

-New Land Beckoned: German Immigration to Texas icon
+A New Land Beckoned: German Immigration to Texas icon

-Eagle in the New World: German Immigration to Texas & America icon
+Eagle in the New World: German Immigration to Texas & America

 German Immigrant Ancestors (German Texas Heritage Society) icon